'Continual Full GC',I will KILL you...

 </stax>

 hope it helps!
-More detail instruction, please go to STAF official website:http://staf.sourceforge.net/
+More detail instruction, please go to STAF official website:http://staf.sourceforge.net/PS: you may need to modify your

 # Turn on tracing of internal errors and deprecated options